Ikat: Cambodia

 The Cambodian ikat is a weft ikat woven of silk on a multi-shaft loom with an uneven twill weave, which results in the weft threads showing more prominently on the front of the fabric than the back.

 By the 19th century, Cambodian ikat was considered among the finest textiles of the world.
-When the King of Thailand came to the US in 1856, he brought as a gift for President Franklin Pierce fine Cambodian ikat cloth.
-The most intricately patterned of the Cambodian fabrics are the sampot hol—skirts worn by the women—and the pidans—wall hangings used to decorate the pagoda or the home for special ceremonies.
+When the King of Thailand came to the USA in 1856, he brought fine Cambodian ikat cloth as a gift for President Franklin Pierce.
+The most intricately patterned of the Cambodian fabrics are the sampot hol — skirts worn by the women — and the pidans — wall hangings used to decorate the pagoda or the home for special ceremonies.

 Unfortunately, Cambodian culture suffered massive disruption and destruction during the mid-20th century Indochina wars but most especially during the Khmer Rouge regime.
 Most weavers were killed and the whole art of Cambodian ikat was in danger of disappearing.
 Kikuo Morimoto is a prominent pioneer in re-introducing ikat to Cambodia.
 In 1995, he moved from Japan and located one or two elderly weavers and Khmer Rouge survivors who knew the art and have taught it to a new generation.

 Thailand

-In Thailand, the local weft ikat type of woven cloth is known as Matmi (also spelled 'Mudmee' or 'Mudmi').
+In Thailand, the local weft ikat type of woven cloth is known as matmi (also spelled 'mudmee' or 'mudmi').
 Traditional Mudmi cloth was woven for daily use among the nobility.
 Other uses included ceremonial costumes.
 Warp ikat in cotton is also produced by the Karen and Lawa tribal peoples in northern Thailand.

 This type of cloth is the favourite silk item woven by Khmer people living in southern Isan, mainly in Surin, Sisaket and Buriram provinces.

 Iran

 In Iran, ikat, known by the name darayee, has been woven in different areas.
 In Yazd, there are some workshops that produce it.
 It is said that this kind of cloth historically used to be included in a bride's dowry.
-In popular culture, there is a quote that states that people who bought this type of cloth were wealthy.
+In popular culture, a quote states that people who bought this type of cloth were wealthy.